JVedant/Covid19-Tracker/README.md

 # Covid19-Prediction
-Predicting number of Covid-19 patients based on real time
+an app to Predict the number of Covid-19 patients based on real time

+using machine learning and deep learning ...

+adding more soon